qua-platform/qua-dashboards/examples/video_mode/README.md

 # Video Mode for 2D Scanning

-The Video Mode module within `qua-dashboards` is a powerful tool designed for performing continuous, rapid 2D scans and visualizing the results in real-time.
+The Video Mode module within `qua-dashboards` is a powerful tool designed for performing continuous, rapid 1D and 2D scans with virtual gates and visualizing the results in real-time.

 It is particularly well-suited for applications in quantum computing, such as characterizing spin qubit systems by sweeping two parameters (e.g., gate voltages) and measuring a corresponding signal.

-The core functionality provides an interactive web frontend that displays a live plot of the 2D scan data, along with controls to adjust sweep parameters dynamically.
+The core functionality provides an interactive web frontend that displays a live plot of the 1D and 2D scan data, along with controls to adjust sweep parameters dynamically.

 ## Key Features

-- **Live 2D Visualization**: See your scan data update in real-time as it's acquired.
+- **Live 1D and 2D Visualization**: See your scan data update in real-time as it's acquired.

+- **Virtual Gates**: Use `VirtualGateSet` to virtualize your gates live during acquisition.

 - **Interactive Controls**: Adjust scan parameters like span, points, and acquisition settings directly from the dashboard.